nlove-ai/nlove-Developer-Tools/README.md

 # n(LOVE)™ Developer Tools

-Instructions and example code for **approved solution providers** to connect content and services to the n(LOVE) platform through the API, MCP servers, and LOVE Agents.
+Instructions and example code for **approved solution providers** to connect content and services to the n(LOVE) platform through the API, MCP servers, and AI LOVE Agents.

 > **Status: coming soon.** The platform is in private beta, opening in waves.
 This repo
 > is published early so providers know where the tools will live.
 Nothing here is stable